-PEJE believes that Jewish day schools are essential for fostering an engaged Jewish people for an enduring future.
-PEJE is dedicated to impacting the day school field by offering knowledge and resources to foster financial sustainability and affordability.
+PEJE believes that day schools are essential for fostering an engaged Jewish people for an enduring Jewish future.
+To flourish, Jewish day schools must be destinations of choice for students, families, and philanthropic investment.

 Amanda Shechter, admission professional, speaks about her feelings for PEJE.